-In-County .\$108 per credit hour
+In-County .\$110 per credit hour

 Out-of-County .\$241 per credit hour

+Out-of-State Bordering County .\$242 per credit hour

-Out-of-State .\$297 per credit hour
+Out-of-State .\$302 per credit hour

 The in-county rate applies to residents of Worcester, Wicomico and Somerset counties.
 The out-of-county rate applies to Maryland residents who live outside of Worcester, Wicomico and Somerset counties.
+The out-of-state bordering county rate applies to residents who live in Accomack County, Virginia, and Sussex County, Delaware.
 The out-of-state rate applies to residents of any state other than Maryland.